Skip to main content

 Permissions

-The following five checkboxes control which roles may see and edit proposals.
+The following five checkboxes control which roles may see and edit offers.
 By default, all permissions are set restrictively — activate them selectively, depending on your sales organization.

-Activate this option if the sales team should also see proposals from other colleagues — for example, for vacation cover or as a template for similar requests.
-Without this option, employees only see proposals where they are involved as responsible person, processor, key account manager, or project manager with budget responsibility.
+Activate this option if the sales team should also see offers from other colleagues — for example, for vacation cover or as a template for similar requests.
+Without this option, employees only see offers where they are involved as responsible person, processor, key account manager, or project manager with budget responsibility.

-Project managers without budget responsibility can see proposals
+Project managers without budget responsibility can see offers

-If the option above is disabled, you can additionally allow project managers without budget responsibility to see proposals for their projects.
-Useful when technical project managers should stay informed about ongoing proposals, even if the budget is centrally managed.
+If the option above is disabled, you can additionally allow project managers without budget responsibility to see offers for their projects.
+Useful when technical project managers should stay informed about ongoing offers, even if the budget is centrally managed.

-Ticket processors can see proposals of the ticket
+Ticket processors can see offers of the ticket

-With the Ticket system module, you can additionally set here whether ticket processors may also see the related proposals — for example, to answer customer questions directly without involving the sales department.
+With the Ticket System module, you can additionally set here whether ticket processors may also see the related offers — for example, to answer customer questions directly without involving the sales department.

-Users with additional rights may create proposals for all customers
+Users with additional rights may create offers for all customers

-By default, only the key account manager, the department manager, and the administrator may create proposals for a customer.
-With this option, employees with certain additional rights (e.g., „Sales") may also create proposals for any customer — even if they are not set as the key account manager.
+By default, only the key account manager, the department manager, and the administrator may create offers for a customer.
+With this option, employees with certain additional rights (e.g., „Sales") may also create offers for any customer — even if they are not set as the key account manager.

 Factor to convert days into hours